-Other than a project-specific workspace, you can have general channels for team announcements, discussions, threads, book recommendations (why not, you know), etc. You can search for channels created by others and join them too if they are public.
-If your created channel is private, only people you invited will be able to see it.
+Other than a project-specific workspace, you can have general channels for team announcements, discussions, threads, book recommendations (why not, you know), etc. You can search for channels created by others and join them, too, if they are public.
+If your created channel is private, only the people you invited will be able to see it.

 Slack has a desktop (and mobile) app, which always pings you if there are messages in your group chats or private chat rooms.
 The desktop app is especially great because that means one less tab in your browser and one less distraction while working.

-A lot of people use different website blockers to help with concentration and eliminating distracting social media websites.
+A lot of people use different website blockers to help with concentration and eliminate distracting social media websites.

 Slack desktop app (Windows | Mac) partially solves this because if you need to send a quick message to your co-worker, you still get to do that.
 But because it’s a professional tool for teamwork online, you don’t get carried away with socializing.